YuliyaValova/DataEngineer_SparkPractice/airflow/readme.md

 # Problems:
 - Since I run the application through BashOperator and not through the SparkSubmitOperator (why - in not_work folder), confidential information is broadcast in the logs.
-- Need to get jdbc driver from app